Menu

 It is very important to control and limit accumulation of these gasses in breathing circuits because reservoirs like LiveO2 expose a large surface area, about 70 square feet, of plastic to contain the breathing gas without pressure.

-Over time these gasses escape so over time they become “clean” as the embodied volatiles diffuse through the thickness of the plastic and evetually escape.
+Over time these gasses escape so over time they become “clean” as the embodied volatiles diffuse through the thickness of the plastic and eventually escape.
 The thickness of the plastic is very important because it determines two things:

 Good and Bad Plastics